SuperShinyEyes/FaKe/README.md

 ## Tips
-When you edit views.py or some Python scripts and the local server wouldn't show the updated version, restart the server.
-Sometimes the server is slow in updating.
+When you edit views.py or some Python scripts, the local server might not be able to update it quick enough.
+In such case, restart the server.